M3DHMR: Monocular 3D Hand Mesh Recovery: Introduction

 \section{Introduction}

 Monocular 3D hand mesh recovery has attracted great attention in VR/AR, human-computer interaction, etc \cite{tang2021towards, 2020MEgATrack}.
-This task aims to estimate the 3D spatial positions of hand mesh vertices from a single RGB image, which possesses broad commercial prospects with low-budget.
+This task aims to estimate the 3D spatial positions of hand mesh vertices from a single RGB image.
+It improves the accuracy and security of hand gesture authentication by restoring biometric features.
+On the one hand, it repairs low-quality samples caused by factors such as wear, contamination, or limitations of capture devices, which reduces false recognition rates.
+On the other hand, it reconstructs incomplete data, thereby boosting performance of multimodal hand gesture authentication system.
 However, high degrees of hand freedom, 2D to 3D ambiguity and self-occlusion make significant challenges for hand reconstruction \cite{boukhayma20193d, ge20193d, Chen_Liu_Ma_Chang_Wang_Chen_Guo_Wan_Zheng_2021}.

 To overcome these challenges, parametric model-based approaches \cite{zhou2020monocular,chen2021model,seeber2021realistichands,pavlakos2024reconstructing} usually use MANO \cite{Romero_Tzionas_Black_2017} which obtains a hand mesh from coefficients of shape and pose to facilitately generate diverse hand poses for various applications with flexibility and high-precision.
 Though these methods are flexible, their 3D structure is not intuitive enough, especially the shape parameters are too difficult to optimize.
 Conversely, vertex-based methods can directly estimate the coordinates of the 3D mesh.
 Specifically, these models usually define the wrist of the hand as the root and calculate the root-relative 3D mesh coordinates.
 Some latest researches \cite{lin2021end, lin2021-mesh-graphormer, PointHMR} are unable to implement in real-time due to their exclusive focus on improving the reconstruction accuracy, without considering the scale of models.
 Others \cite{MobileHand:2020, kulon2020weakly, Choi_2020_ECCV_Pose2Mesh, zhang2021hand, chen2021i2uv, tang2021towards,guo_clip_hand,vasufastvit2023} can achieve real-time performance but are limited in reconstruction accuracy.
 Additionally, all methods previously mentioned have to provide the absolute root coordinate in camera space to get absolute camera coordinates of the 3D mesh, which limits the application to many high-level tasks.
 Though CMR \cite{Chen_Liu_Ma_Chang_Wang_Chen_Guo_Wan_Zheng_2021} and MobRecon \cite{Chen_Liu_Dong_Zhang_Ma_Xiong_Zhang_Guo_2022} provide pipelines to directly acquire the absolute 3D coordinates of the mesh in real-time, their reconstruction accuracy still needs to be improved.